 👉 Best Area For Waterfront Attractions | ✨ Best Budget Hotel: Green Tortoise Hostel

 Enjoy the several waterfront attractions of the Embarcadero neighborhood.
-The Embarcadero runs along the SF waterfront and is an ideal neighborhood for budget travel with affordable places to stay.
+The Embarcadero runs along the SF waterfront and is one of the best San Francisco neighborhoods for budget travel, featuring more affordable places to stay.

 The Embarcadero connects to the Fisherman’s Wharf and the Bay Bridge.
 You can also buy tickets for an Alcatraz tour and find tourist souvenirs and other merchandise along the Embarcadero boardwalk.